[Tips for architectural photography explained] I took some photos after moving my office

 Next, here is the main conference room, "booth be"

-This room is used for large meetings or client meetings where you want to avoid crowding.
+These rooms are used for large-scale meetings or client consultations where you want to avoid crowding.

 Also, the sense of openness is wonderful